Unit 3: Bayesian Inference with Conjugate Pairs

 \[ \begin{aligned} p ( \lambda | y ) & \propto \exp ( - n \lambda ) \lambda^{ \sum y_i } \lambda^{ \alpha - 1 } \exp ( - \beta \lambda ) \\ & \sim Gamma ( \alpha + \sum y_i , n + \beta ) \end{aligned} \]

-Novick and Grizzle: Bayesian Analysis of Clinical Trials
+Novick and Grizzle: A Bayesian Approach to the Analysis of Data from Clinical Trials

 Four treatments for duodenal ulcers.